How Can I Stop My Dog From Digging?

 Your Dog is Digging in an Effort to Escape a Fenced-In Area

 One of the most common reasons a dog starts digging holes is to escape a fenced-in area.
 If your dog starts digging near a fence, they are likely trying to get out.
 It is important to dissuade them from this type of behavior to avoid them getting lost or harmed.

 Make it more difficult for your dog to dig near your fence by adding rocks, durable synthetic grass, or other obstacles along the edge of the fence, or burying the bottom of the fence below ground level.

 Should I Let My Dog Dig?

 Digging is actually a good outlet for a dog to use all their built up energy, so assuming you don’t mind your dog digging up your yard, you really shouldn’t worry.
 However, if you don’t want them digging in certain spots, you can set up a designated area in the yard specifically for them to dig in.
 In order to push them towards this spot, try burying treats and toys to hopefully encourage them to dig in this specific area.
 If you notice them digging in other spots, get their attention and redirect their focus to the area where you’ve hidden the treats/toys.
 Over time, your dog should realize “this is a good place to dig” and the rest of your yard will be safe.

 If you can’t seem to get your dog to stop digging in places you don’t want them to, it may be in your best interest to reach out to a behavior professional who can diagnose any underlying cause of the digging or a dog training expert who can train your dog to stop their destructive digging habits.

 Training your dog to stop digging or focus their energy elsewhere can take time and effort.
-If you want a professional with years of experience to help the process run more smoothly, reach out to Michael’s Pack today through our contact form.
-We offer dog training in New York and New Jersey.
+If you want a professional with years of experience to help the process run more smoothly, reach out to Michael’s Pack today.
+We offer in-home dog training throughout New Jersey, including Monmouth County, NJ.